Lencripe/isitolo/README.md

 ### Prerequisites
 - Node.js 16+
 - npm or yarn
-- A Solana wallet (Phantom, Solflare, or Torus)
+- A Solana wallet (Phantom, Solflare, or Backpack) for testing payments and minting

 ### Installation